spapas/spapas.github.io/content/django-rest-auth-tokens.rst

 token that site A has).

 However if you *are* using sessions then you must be extra careful to protect your POST views against CSRF attacks.
-Thankfully, Django does this by default so you don't need to do anything fancy.
-However, when you actually want to submit a form using an API you must be careful to also include the CSRF token as explained in the Django docs about the topic (`CSRF protection`_).
+Django does this by default so you don't need to do anything fancy.
+However, when you actually want to submit a form using an API with sessions you must be careful to also include the CSRF token as explained in the Django docs about the topic (`CSRF protection`_).

 Tokens
 ======

-For cases where you can't use the session, django-rest-framework offers a different authentication method called ``TokenAuthentication_``.
-Using this method, each user of the Django application is correlated with a random string (Token) which is passed along with the request at its header thus the Django app can authenticate the user using this token!
-The token is retrieved when the user logs using his credentials in and is saved in the browser.
+For cases where you can't use the session to authenticate, django-rest-framework offers a different authentication method called ``TokenAuthentication_``.
+Using this method, each user of the Django application is correlated with a random string (Token) which is passed along with each request at its header thus the Django app can authenticate the user using this token.
+The token is retrieved when the user logs using his credentials and is saved in the browser.

 One thing that may seem strange is that since both the session cookie and a token are set through HTTP Headers why all the fuss about tokens?
 Why not just use the session cookie and be done with it?
 Well, there are
-various reasons - here's a _`rather extensive article` explaining some of them.
+various reasons - here's a `rather extensive article`_ explaining some of them.
 Some of the reasons are that a token can be valid forever while the session is something ephemeral - beyond authorization information, sessions may keep various other data for a web application and are expired after some time to save space.
 Also, since tokens are used for exactly this (authentication) they are much easier to use and reason about.
 Finally, as I've already explained, sharing cookies by multiple sites is not something